 MAGELLAN is a service that not only provides analysis, but also suggests improvements based on the results.
 In advertising effectiveness measurement, which requires continuous measurement and improvement, highly specialized analysis and complex data processing that are difficult to perform with in-house resources alone can be efficiently carried out with the help of tools and support systems.

-For marketing departments that aim to maximize cost-effectiveness, MMM is not just a reporting tool, but a decision-making support tool that guides them to "what to do next."
-If you want to optimize your overall marketing investment, please consider using MMM and MAGELLAN.
+For marketing departments aiming to maximize cost-effectiveness, MMM is not just a reporting tool, but a decision-making support tool that guides you on "what to do next."
+If you want to optimize your overall marketing investments, please consider using MMM.

 Recommended articles